 Once all three parts are selected click the weld button on the bottom of the layers menu.
 This will keep everything together when it’s cut.

 Repeat the same process for the three parts of your second color.
 Select them all by holding down the shift key and weld them together.
+If your design has more than two colors keep going until all of the colors are welded or attached together.

 After you are done your layers menu should look like this. … …

+Each color should all be in one group.
 Now your squares will stay in place so you can use them as guides after it’s cut.

 Go ahead and click the make it button and cut both of your colors.
 When you’re weeding the vinyl after it’s cut be sure to keep the squares.